 The flavors of this tea are malty sweet, with an understated citrus finish.
-Like all good roasted oolong, the liquor has a mouth-waterin...$15.00
+Like all good roasted oolong, the liquor has a mouth-waterin...$15.00 - Sold Out

 The flavors of this tea are malty sweet, with an understated citrus finish.
 Like all good roasted oolong, the liquor has a mouth-watering effect in the aftertaste.
 The second and third steep have less roasted flavor and exhibit more fruitiness.
 We definitely recommend steeping at least twice to bring out...